Taiwan says Chinese military planes breached its airspace

 The incident occurred on Monday and the Chinese planes, identified as Yun-8 transport aircraft, left without incident after Taiwanese fighter jets warned them off, Xiong Ho-ji, major general of Taiwan’s Air Force Combatant Command, told reporters.

-China’s defense ministry did not immediately respond to a request for comment.
+China’s defence ministry did not immediately respond to a request for comment.

 According to Xiong, the Chinese aircraft were headed in the direction of the South China Sea and the Philippines.